kumo-js/kumo-plugins/plugins/lambda-package-uploader/README.md

         Required.
 Environment name (id?)

 --config config
         Optional.
-JSON string, containing environment specific config values
+Path to a JSON compatible file that contains environment specific config values

 --resources resources
         Optional.
-Path to a JSON file that contains resources
+Path to a JSON compatible file that contains resources

 --output output
         Required.
 Path of an output file.
 Default to package-locations.json
 ```

-**TODO: Change `--config` to accept a file path to load a config from, instead of a string**

 ## Setting file